amecky/c_hot_reload/README.md

 ```
 First we define a struct describing the data we need.
 In order to keep the data outside we need to pass
 it to every function that will work on the data.
 This is mainly because the data should be kept alive
 during a reload.
-It the data would live inside the plugin it would be reset everytime.
+It the data would live inside the plugin it would be reset every time.
 Here is a short example (the code will be explained further down):
 ```
 PluginInstance* inst = registry.get(FIRST_PLUGIN_NAME);